Search Results 91-100 of 23180 for water

 These solutions contain water and salts proportioned to replenish fluids and electrolytes.
 Pedialyte ice pops also are available.
 Rest.
 You need rest to recover ...

-Amlodipine relaxes the blood vessels and lowers blood pressure.
+A lower blood pressure will increase the supply of blood and oxygen to the heart.
 Hydrochlorothiazide is a thiazide diuretic (water pill).
-It reduces the amount of water in the ...
+It reduces the amount ...

 Mayo Clinic does not endorse companies or products.
 Advertising revenue supports our not-for-profit mission.